 From sandwiches to salads, cucumbers are a healthy and refreshing addition to many human meals.
 But what about your dog?
-Are dogs allowed to eat cucumbers?
+Can dogs eat cucumbers?

 Facts about cucumbers

-The cucumber (scientific name Cucumis sativus) is a widely grown crop that belongs to the same family as courgette, watermelon and squash (cucurbits).
+The cucumber (scientific name Cucumis sativus) is a widely cultivated plant that belongs to the same family as zucchini, watermelon and squash (cucurbits).

-It contains many nutrients that are useful for humans as well as for some animals and insects.
-People have been eating cucumbers for over 3000 years and they come in different varieties, all over the world.
+It contains many nutrients that are useful for both humans and some animals and insects.
+Humans have been eating cucumbers for over 3000 years and they come in different varieties all over the world.

-As a rule, yes!
-Sliced or diced cucumbers are a great treat for your dog and can be for you too, but as is the general rule, you should only give your dog cucumbers in moderation.
+Usually yes!
+Sliced or diced cucumbers are a great treat for your dog and can be for you too, but as is the general rule, give your dog cucumbers in moderation.
 On hot summer days, they can even help keep your dog hydrated due to their high water content.
-Your dog may find the satisfying crunch and juicy texture of a perfectly ripe cucumber just as exciting as a biscuit or store-bought treat.
-So, cucumbers are a great, healthy alternative for training treats.
+Your dog may find the satisfying crackle and juicy texture of a perfectly ripe cucumber just as exciting as a cookie or a store-bought treat.
+So, cucumbers are a great, healthy alternative for workout treats.

 However, you should be careful with cucumbers from your own garden.
-They can contain toxic cucurbitacins (bitter substances).
+These can contain poisonous cucurbitacins (bitter substances).

-Puppies can eat cucumbers as long as they are already weaned and able to eat solid food.
+Puppies can eat cucumbers as long as they are already weaned and able to eat solid foods.

-Beware, however, that their digestive system is still developing.
-You should only feed it in small portions and only as an occasional treat.
+However, keep in mind that their digestive system is still developing.
+You should only feed them in small portions and only as an occasional treat.

-If your puppy is still getting milk, you must not give them cucumber as this can cause an upset stomach.
+If your puppy is still milking, do not give them cucumbers as this can cause an upset stomach.

 First of all, cucumbers are low in calories.
-You can combine them with a training plan to help your dog lose weight without sacrificing rewarding treats.
+You can combine them with an exercise plan to help your dog lose weight without missing out on rewarding treats.

-Secondly, they are a healthier alternative to traditional dog treats, which are often made with additives and artificial flavourings.
+Second, they're a healthier alternative to traditional dog treats, which often consist of additives and artificial flavors.

-Furthermore, they are 96% water.
-Therefore, they're a tasty way for dogs to stay hydrated, especially after a walk on a hot day.
+They are also made up of 96% water.
+As such, they're a tasty way for the dog to stay hydrated, especially after a walk on a hot day.

 Nutrients in cucumbers for dogs

-The nutrients in cucumbers have been linked to various health benefits for humans.
-And it is possible that dogs can also benefit from these advantages.
+The nutrients in cucumbers are linked to various health benefits for humans.
+And it's possible that dogs can reap these benefits too.

 Cucumbers provide vitamin K and calcium, which can improve joint health and strengthen bones.
-They even contain a hormone, Cucurbita ficifolia, which is needed by the cells of the pancreas to produce insulin.
+They even contain a hormone, Cucurbita ficifolia, that is needed by the cells of the pancreas to produce insulin.

-It is supposed to help lower blood sugar levels and stimulate insulin secretion.
-The fibre and potassium contained in cucumbers have been linked to heart health.
+It is said to help lower blood sugar levels and stimulate insulin secretion.
+The fiber and potassium in cucumbers has been linked to heart health.

 They are also commonly used in skin treatments for their anti-inflammatory properties.

-Although these vitamins and minerals are beneficial for your dog, he should still get all the essential nutrients he needs through his dog food.
-And, as mentioned earlier, dogs need protein and fat as the main components of their diet to meet their nutritional needs.
+While these vitamins and minerals are beneficial to your dog, he should still be getting all of the essential nutrients he needs from his dog food.
+And, as previously mentioned, dogs need protein and fat as the main components of their diet to meet their nutritional needs.

 Can eating cucumbers be dangerous for dogs?

-As with any other treat, excessive consumption of cucumbers can cause an upset stomach.
-The peel and seeds of the cucumber can upset a dog's stomach, so removing these parts can help a sensitive dog enjoy this vegetable.
+As with any other delicacy, overeating cucumbers can cause an upset stomach.
+The skin and seeds of the cucumber can upset a dog's stomach, so removing these parts can help a sensitive dog enjoy this vegetable.

-Chewing whole cucumbers can be a choking hazard.
-If your dog enjoys devouring his food, chop the vegetables into a manageable size.
+Chewing whole cucumbers can pose a choking hazard.
+If your dog likes to gobble his food, chop the veggies into a manageable size.

-As with any new food, start with a small amount of cucumber to make sure your dog digests it well.
+As with any new food, you should start with a small amount of cucumbers to ensure your dog digests them well.

 Be careful with cucumbers from your own garden

-If you grow cucumbers yourself in your garden, however, you should be very careful.
-Since cucumbers are cucurbits, they may contain cucurbitacins .
-These are poisonous bitter substances.
-The bitter substances have been bred out of commercially available cucumbers.
-As a rule, cucurbitacins are no longer present.
+If you grow cucumbers yourself in the garden, however, you should be very careful.
+Since the cucumber belongs to the pumpkin family, it can contain cucurbitacins .
+These are toxic bitter substances.
+The bitter substances were bred away from commercially available cucumbers.
+As a rule, there are no longer any cucurbitacins there.

-However, if you grow cucumbers, pumpkins and courgettes in your own garden, you should take care to use new seeds from the trade every year.
-If you keep sowing seeds of your home-grown plants, the original characteristics may return at some point.
-The vegetables may then contain bitter substances again.
+However, if you grow cucumbers, pumpkins and zucchini in your own garden, you should make sure that you use new seeds from the trade every year.
+If you keep sowing seeds of your homegrown plants, the original properties can eventually come back.
+Then the vegetables can contain bitter substances again.

-After ingesting the bitter substances, the dog salivates heavily, nausea, vomiting and diarrhoea occur.
-If larger amounts are ingested, the nerves are damaged, drowsiness, disorientation and movement disorders are the result.
-If the poisoning is not treated, death can result from circulatory shock.
+After ingesting the bitter substances, the dog salivates profusely, causing nausea, vomiting and diarrhea.
+When ingesting larger amounts, the nerves are damaged, resulting in drowsiness, disorientation and movement disorders.
+If the poisoning is not treated, death can occur from circulatory shock.

 Can dogs eat raw cucumbers?

-Normally, dogs eat cucumbers raw because they love the crunchiness.
-It also retains all the nutrients and essentials that make a cucumber so healthy.
-Many people cook cucumbers for their four-legged friends, but serving them raw is considered the best way to feed them
+Dogs usually eat cucumbers raw because they love the crunch.
+In addition, all the nutrients and the essentials that make a cucumber so healthy are retained.
+Many people cook cucumbers for their four-legged friends, but serving them raw is considered the best way to feed them.

 Can dogs eat cucumber peel?

-Can cucumbers harm dogs if you feed them with the peel intact?
+Can cucumbers harm dogs if you feed them with the shell intact?

-Like most fruits and vegetables, the peel of a cucumber contains the most vitamins and nutrients.
-However, dogs can have difficulty digesting the peel.
-If you serve a cucumber in this way, make sure you slice it as thinly as possible.
+Like most fruits and vegetables, the skin of a cucumber contains the most vitamins and nutrients.
+However, dogs can have trouble digesting the peel.
+When serving a cucumber this way, be sure to slice it as thinly as possible.

-Cucumbers can have a high amount of pesticides on their peel and pesticides are dangerous for pets to consume.
-If you give your dog cucumbers as a treat, always wash them thoroughly.
+Cucumbers can have high levels of pesticides on their peel, and pesticides are dangerous for pets to consume.
+If you give your dog cucumbers as treats, always wash them thoroughly.

-And just to be safe, you can consider peeling the cucumber.
+And just to be safe, consider peeling the cucumber.

 Can dogs eat cucumber seeds?

 In some fruits and vegetables, the seeds are toxic to dogs.
-But with cucumbers, there is no such concern.
-It is perfectly safe for dogs to eat cucumber seeds because they are just as healthy and nutritious as the rest of the cucumber.
+But with cucumbers there are no such concerns.
+It is perfectly safe for dogs to eat cucumber seeds as they are just as healthy and nutritious as the rest of the cucumber.

 Can dogs eat pickled cucumbers?

-Although dogs and cucumbers generally go well together, you should avoid feeding them pickles or pickled cucumbers.
-This form of fermented cucumber contains sodium and spices, which can be very dangerous for your dog.
+Although dogs and cucumbers generally go well together, you should avoid feeding them pickles or pickles.
+This form of fermented pickle contains sodium and spices that can be very dangerous for your dog.

-Cucumbers are full of phytochemicals and phytonutrients that can help freshen a dog's breath and destroy odour-causing bacteria in the mouth.
+Cucumbers are packed with phytochemicals and phytonutrients that can help freshen dog's breath and destroy odor-causing bacteria in the mouth.

 Although they can help with bad breath, cucumbers are not a substitute for toothpaste.
-Dogs still need to have their teeth brushed regularly, whether they nibble on cucumbers or not.
+Dogs still need to have their teeth brushed regularly, regardless of whether they nibble on cucumbers or not.

-A common recommendation from vets is to follow the 10% rule.
-Treats, including raw vegetables, should make up 10% of the calories in your dog's diet
+A common recommendation from veterinarians is to follow the 10% rule.
+Treats, including raw vegetables, should make up 10% of the calories in your dog's diet.

-This may mean that you can treat your pup to a thin cucumber spear on a hot afternoon, while your German Shepherd can have a big scoop of frozen cucumber chunks.
+That can mean you can treat your pup to a thin skewer of cucumber on a hot afternoon, while your German Shepherd can get a big scoop of frozen chunks of cucumber.

-Fresh cucumbers contain only about 1% sugar by weight, and one cup of chopped cucumbers has about 1 gram of sugar, 1 gram of fibre and 16 calories.
-This makes cucumbers a good treat for dogs on a calorie-restricted diet or suffering from diabetes.
+Fresh cucumbers only contain about 1% sugar by weight, and one cup of chopped cucumbers has about 1 gram of sugar, 1 gram of fiber, and 16 calories.
+This makes cucumbers a good treat for dogs who are on a restricted calorie diet or have diabetes.

-As a low-calorie food, cucumbers are great as a training treat and can be used as a topper on your dog's regular dinner.
+As a low-calorie food, cucumbers make great training treats and can be used as a topper on your dog's regular dinner.